zyf0717/zyf0717.github.io/_posts/2026-07-02-judgement-agentic-ai.markdown

 In turn, this reveals what the friction of production had previously obscured: the scarcity of judgement over what should be built, shipped, trusted, and maintained.

+It would be tempting to conclude that agentic AI is limited to making procedural judgements and making ptogrammed decisions, but a recent paper complicates things.

 ## Modeling Tacit Judgement

 Judgement that flows from [tacit knowledge](https://en.wikipedia.org/wiki/Tacit_knowledge) was once thought to be difficult or even impossible to model.